woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

     VALUES ('LINESTRING (140 230, 150 250, 210 230)',true);

 .. figure:: ./img/de9im9.png

+   *Dock with two-dimensional intersection*

-If we are to include this case in our set of "legal" docks, we need to change the relate pattern in our query.
-In particular, the intersection of the dock interior lake boundary can now be either 1 (our new case) or F (our original case).
-So we use the "*" catchall in the pattern.
+To include this case in the set of "legal" docks, change the relate pattern in the query.
+In particular, the intersection of the dock interior / lake boundary can now be either **1** (the new case) or **F** (the original case).
+To identify this case, use the "*" catchall in the pattern.

 .. figure:: ./img/de9im10.png

-And the SQL looks like this:
+ *Using the catchall pattern*

+The resulting SQL is as follows:

 .. code-block:: sql